phlalx/algorithms/README.md

 # Algorithms

-This contains my answers to various programming contests as well as some reference algorithms.
+This contains my solutions to leetcode problems, implementation of reference algorithms, and various notes.